 Donate

-Diasporic Peoples Writing Collective (DPWC) is a San Jose State University (SJSU) student organization, founded by creative writers who through their shared student experience developed community; but we grew.
+Diasporic Peoples Writing Collective (DPWC) is a San Jose State University (SJSU) student organization, founded by creative writers who through their shared experiences have developed a community of activist students, alums, academics, and allies platforming BIPOC + underrepresented literary artists and creatives.
+We welcome your support.

-Ample thought went into choosing the word “platform” which can mean a great many things.
+Ample thought went into choosing the word “platform” because it can mean a great many things.
 Platform can mean a place to land and bask in the light.
 Platform can be a noun or a verb, as we sometimes use it here.
-And, platform is what we’re building and we hope that it will lend creatives visibility.
-In fact, our idea of platform is a space where folks have a vested interest in your success and are to that end eager to share their resources.
-These resources, whether for equipment to level-up our online, post-COVID game, or build equity for underrepresented creatives, won’t fall from the sky, they are earned through grant applications and our concerted effort to think outside the box.
-And sometimes they come from your support.
+And, platform is what we’re building and hope will lend creatives visibility.
+In fact, our idea of platform is a space where folks have a vested interest in your success and to that end are eager to share their resources.
+These resources, whether for equipment to level-up our online, post-COVID game, or to build equity for underrepresented creatives, won’t fall from the sky.
+These resources are earned through grant applications and our concerted effort to think outside the box.
+But they also come from your support.

-The DPWC is an ally of the African American Studies Department at San Jose State University.
-They’re available to support AFAM students who want to produce publishable essays.
+DPWC is at San Jose State University.
+They’re an ally of the African American Studies Department and their members sometimes support AFAM students who want to produce publishable essays.

 Jasmine Yusef – SJSU Student

-The Center for Literary Arts has sometimes tapped DPWC members to lead book club discussions and we come ready to spark conversation and leave food for thought.
+The Center for Literary Arts has tapped DPWC members to lead book club discussions and their members have come ready to spark conversations and leave food for thought.

 Bennet Elle – CLA Book Club Attendee

-We needed a ring light for a few Zoom calls because we had to look professional online.
-It’s just an example of how folks come through with resources.
+We needed a ring light for some Zoom calls.
+We needed to look professional online and bring our “A” game.
+So, this is just an example of how folks come through with resources.

 and we welcome your support.